ALL ABOUT THE MUSICAL

 Character's Ethnicity: Any

 Speller #1.
 Logainne is the youngest and most politically aware speller, often making comments about current political figures and her mature world views.
-She has two overbearing gay dads who have turned her neurotic and self-conscious, but she has a real confidence about her at times.
+Younger than most bee participants, she is driven by internal and external pressure– but above all by a desire to win to make her two fathers proud.
+Her overbearing gay dads have turned her neurotic and self-conscious, but she has a real confidence about her at times.
+She lisps, is a little uncomfortable in her body, has some tics, but still manages to strike a strong presence with her political awareness and keen sense of justice.
+Having drilled words for hours a day, she is aware of everything that passes in the room.

 SKILLS: She speaks with a lisp.
 Actor must be able to portray this in scenes and songs while still being understood by the audience.